tenebrousedge/shell_guide/shell_guide.md

 ## About the Author

 Hi, I'm Kai.
 I'm originally from rural Alaska, I've bounced around the States and spent four years or so in Central America.
 I really wanted to stay down there and so I talked my way into a programming job and taught myself what I needed to know as I went.
 That worked out more or less okay but in the six years since then I've been mostly stuck working on horrible legacy PHP projects, and Central America didn't turn out to be a good way to meet business contacts.
 Other than that I've used Linux exclusively for about ten years now, and messed around with Ruby to the tune of reading six or seven books and playing with rails and pry.
-I am currently attending Epicodus and I think that will be a necessary part of my skills development, but I'm also having a bit of an issue making rent so any sort of assistance, advice or job leads would help keep me housed.
+I am currently attending Epicodus.

 ## Starting Out With the Shell